milin26/device_driver/README.md

 #2. linux/fs.h     - for MKDEV, MAJOR, MINOR, register_chrdev_region(), unregister_chrdev_region(), alloc_chrdev_region().
 #3. linux/device.h - Automatic creation of device file func,
 #4. linux/cdev.h   - Include to resolve the error for cdev_init(), cdev_add(), cdev_del() func.
+#5. linux/slab.h   - include to resolve the error for kmalloc and kfree.
+#6. linux/uaccess.h- include for copy_to_user and copy_from_user.

 #Note :
 #	Make sure before you run "make" command be super user using "sudo -i".
 #	param_set_int(val, kp); // Use helper for write variable